John R. Phillips (attorney): Early life and education

 Phillips was born and grew up in Leechburg, Pennsylvania, a small steel mill town in western Pennsylvania.
 His grandparents emigrated from Italy in the early 1900s.
 Their family name was anglicized and changed from "Filippi" to "Phillips."

 Phillips received a B.A. degree from the University of Notre Dame in 1966 and a J.D. degree in 1969 from the University of California at Berkeley School of Law (Boalt Hall), where he was a member of the editorial board of the California Law Review.

 Professional career

 Phillips joined the Los Angeles, California, law firm of O'Melveny & Myers as an associate in 1969.
 After two years, he left to start one of the first Ford Foundation-funded public interest law firms, the Center for Law in the Public Interest (CLIPI), in Los Angeles with three former colleagues.

 Center for Law in the Public Interest

-Phillips was co-director of CLIPI for 17 years.
+Phillips was co-director of Center for Law in the Public Interest (CLIPI) for 17 years.
 During that time, the firm was a major force litigating landmark environmental, civil rights, consumer protection and corporate fraud and accountability cases.
 Some of its court cases include the following: